We may earn a commission if you make a purchase through the links on our website.

 Key Features:

-It uses a variety of methods for monitoring and does an excellent job of providing automatic discovery while still allowing manual additions.
-There are few NMS software packages that will do so much of the legwork for you and do it accurately!
+The tool uses a variety of methods for monitoring and does an excellent job of providing automatic discovery while still allowing manual additions.
+There are few NMS software packages that will do so much of the legwork for you and accurately!

 Available for Linx/Unix including Debian, RHEL, Ubuntu, CentOS 6 and 7.